Wafelack/rdfm/README.md

 # Introduction

-Welcome to RDFM.

-RDFM is the Rusty DotFiles Manager, it permits an efficient and easy dotfiles sharing.
+RDFM is the Rusty DotFiles Manager, based on a homemade linking system and configured by a simple file ; it is intended for everyone who needs an easy and reliable way to manage and share dotfiles.

-It has only been tested on a GNU system but it should work on every UNIX based OS.

-**Dont forget to read the LICENSE file** - RDFM is distributed under the GNU Affero General Public License (AGPL).

-The informations about latest changes can be found in the CHANGELOG.md file.

 # Installation